qtranslate/qtranslate-xt/readme.txt

 1. Open Settings->Languages configuration page and add/delete/disable any languages you need.
 1. Add the qTranslate Widget or Language Switcher menu item to let your visitors switch the language.
 1. You may use [Google XML Sitemaps v3 for qTranslate](https://wordpress.org/plugins/google-xml-sitemaps-v3-for-qtranslate/) plugin to rebuild your XML sitemap for better SEO support.
 1. Upgrading from [qTranslate](https://wordpress.org/plugins/qtranslate/ "qTranslate original plugin") required no additional actions, qTranslate-X will continue to work from the database entries of qTranslate.
 One may also go back to qTranslate at any time.
-Upgrading from other qTranslate forks may require re-configuration of the languages and taxonomies names.
+Upgrading from other qTranslate forks may require re-configuration of the languages and taxonomies names, unless you rename corresponding database entries directly.

 == Frequently Asked Questions ==

+= How do I translate custom configuration fields, which are not handled by language switch buttons?

+Some themes have additional to the standard WP design fields, which need to be translated.
+In such a case, enter all translations in one field using syntax like this:

+`<!--:en-->English Text<--:--><!--:de-->Deutsch<--:-->`

+or like this

+`[:en]English Text[:de]Deutsch`

+If a theme uses __() function before displaying those fields, then they will be shown correctly, otherwise suggest theme author to put __() calls in.
+Most themes do it this way.

+The '`[:]`' syntax works well for one-line text fields, while '`<--:-->`' syntax is more suitable for text areas.

-= What is wrong with qTranslate? =
+= What is wrong with the original qTranslate? =

 qTranslate still works fine at frontend, except one known to me bug of incorrect date display in comments for some themes.
 However, its backend breaks tinyMCE content editor in post editing page.
 Many people have been reporting the problems, but the author keeps silence. qTranslate-X uses the same database backend, and updated admin interface with a slightly different design.